thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 This is useful when you need to send the data displayed in your dashboard by email or print.

 {% include images-gallery.html imageCollection="pro-export" %}

-## Dashboard as home screen

-**Since 3.2.2,** you can put a dashboard as your home screen.
-To do so, you should enter your profile setiings by clicking three dots in the upper right corner of the screen.
-There find the _Home dashboard_ bar and from the drop-down menu select a desired dashboard to be put as a home view.
-After selecting, click "Save" in the lower right corner of the profile dialog box.
-To see your new home screen, click the _Home_ option from the main menu on the left.

-{% include images-gallery.html imageCollection="home-dash" %}